Canardoux/flutter_sound_core/android/README.md

 - Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020, 2021).
 - Flutter Sound is released under a license with a *copyleft* clause: the LGPL-V3 license.
 This means that if you modify some of Flutter Sound code you must publish your modifications under the LGPL license too.

-- Tau React is copyrighted by Canardoux (2021).
+- Tau React is copyrighted by canardoux (2021).
 - Tau React is released under a license with a **strong** *copyleft* clause : the GPL-V3 license.
 This means that if you use part or all of Tau React in your App, this App must be published under the GPL-V3 license, too.